cog1to/react-native-mpd/README.md

 To specify iOS simulator to run on, add something like `--simulator "iPhone 8 Plus"`, replacing the quoted string with whatever simulator you want.

 To specify Android device/simulator, add `--deviceId emulator-5554`, replacing the ID with your device or emulator ID.
 List of all connected devices can be found by running `adb devices`.
+For connecting to the MPD on emulator, use `10.0.2.2` for the host.

 ## Building release apps